Skip To Main Content

 Vigil, who is a native of Arvada, Colo., and graduated from Faith Christian High School, earned his bachelor’s degree in Sports Management from Colorado Mesa in 2008 and his Master’s degree in Education from Northwest Missouri State in 2011.

-He and his wife, Melanie, live in Pueblo West have three children - son, Peyton and daughters, Ava and Olivia.
+He and his wife, Melanie, live in Pueblo West and have three children: son Peyton and daughters Ava and Olivia.